by Matthew Webb

 ^ The Men's NCAA Rankings will include ten teams from the East Region and five from the West Region

-Outside of the primary criteria, there is also secondary criteria that the committees may choose to examine.
+Outside of the primary criteria, there is also secondary criteria that the committee may choose to examine.
 As a reminder, the NCAA Pre-Championship Manual directly states that the secondary criteria will not be reviewed unless "the evaluation of the primary criteria does not result in a decision."
 The secondary criteria are:

 - Non-Division III won-lost percentage